dimajix/flowman/docs/spec/relation/hiveUnionTable.md

 whole lifecycle for you.
 This means that
 * Hive tables will be created and migrated during `create` phase
 * Hive tables will be populated with records and partitions will be added during `build` phase
-* Hive tables will be truncated or individual partitions will be dropped during `clean` phase
+* Hive tables will be truncated, or individual partitions will be dropped during `clean` phase
 * Hive tables will be removed during `destroy` phase

 ### Supported Data Types